Introducing architecture governance to tackle microservices sprawl

 CEO, co-founder

 Moti Rafalin co-founded vFunction and serves as its CEO.
 He brings over 20 years of experience in the enterprise software market to his role, with a focus on infrastructure, applications, and security.
 Prior to co-founding vFunction, Moti co-founded and led WatchDox from inception until its acquisition by BlackBerry, growing the company over 20 consecutive quarters and establishing it as a leader in the secure enterprise mobility and collaboration space.
-Subsequently he served as Senior Vice President at BlackBerry LTD. Prior to co-founding WatchDox, he served as the General Manager of the Application Management Business at EMC.
-Moti served in the Israel Air Force where he led teams of engineers, technicians and operational officers through cutting edge technological projects.
-He is a graduate of the Technion, Israel Institute of Technology, and holds an MBA from the Harvard Business School.
+Subsequently, he served as Senior Vice President at BlackBerry LTD. Before WatchDox he was a general manager of the application management business at EMC.
+He holds an engineering degree from Technion and an MBA from the Harvard Business School.

 Get started with vFunction